Latur: Trade and industries

 The city is a major sugarcane and edible oils, soybean, grapes and mango production centre.
 A fine blend of mango with locally grown mangoes was developed as Keshar Amba.
-Oil seeds was the major produce of Latur region.
+Oil seeds were the major produce of the Latur region.
 So for benefit of farmers Keshavrao Sonavane had established Dalda Factory which was Asia's first oil mill set up on cooperative terms.

 Till 1990, Latur languished as a city, remaining an industrially backward.
 In 1960, region of Marathwada was merged with Maharashtra.
 This was the time when the industrial development of the Marathwada region began, propelled through designated backward area benefits.
 Latur got its first MIDC setup during the tenure of then Co-operative minister Keshavrao Sonavane.
 It was only when the MIDC (Maharashtra Industrial Development Corporation) began acquiring land and setting up industrial estates that it began to grow.
 Many companies have manufacturing plants in Latur, in agriculture processing, edible oils, biotech, consumer durables, plastic processing, and aluminium processing; but the majority are small- and medium-scale agricultural industries, not industrial ones.

 Latur has the largest trading centre for soybean in India.
 The green city is inside what is called 'Sugar Belt' of Maharashtra.
 The district has more than eleven sugar factories, which makes it among the highest sugar-producing districts of India.
 It also has oil seeds, commodities and fruit market.

 Latur is also known for high quality grapes and houses many state and privately owned cold storage facilities.
 A grape wine park spread over 1.42 square kilometres (350 acres) has been established near Ausa, 18 km from Latur city.
 A brand new Latur Food Park, spread across 1.2 square kilometres (300 acres) is under construction at Additional MIDC Latur.
 Latur is major transport junction to south India.